MUHammadUmerHayat/Family-GPS-Tracker-1/README.md

 # Family-GPS-Tracker

-1) type npm install command in cmd
+1) Type npm install or yarn install command in cmd

 2) Setup your firebase API key in config folder